Stock Market News Today: Unraveling the Mysteries of Profitability

 Of course, the herd notices that some of them are getting “killed” from time to time,

-but they have very short memories (http://www.adm.uwaterloo.ca/infocs/Study/Curve.html) and frankly don’t care about what happens to the “other gazelles.”
-They herd simply because each member of the herd has a better probability of not being dinner when it’s hunting time than if they were alone.
-If the herd gets to drinking too much of the pool, the whole system adjusts as both prey and predators die off proportionately.
+but they have concise memories (http://www.adm.uwaterloo.ca/infocs/Study/Curve.html) and frankly don’t care about what happens to the “other gazelles.”
+They herd simply because each herd member has a better probability of not being dinner when it’s hunting time than if they were alone.
+If the herd drinks too much of the pool, the whole system adjusts as both prey and predators die off proportionately.

-Gradually, the equilibrium of prey/predator emerges, where everyone gets what they individually decide they need.
-The herd receives its low energy / low yield slow but steady food, and the predators get their highly concentrated hits.
-As long as the predators don’t scare the herd so badly that they induce a stampede, everybody who is not dead is happy.
-If, however, the predators go too far, they will induce a stampede, and everybody in sight gets trampled, exhausted and terrified…interestingly, the pool is not mobile – so while the pool may have been depleted due to overdrinking by the herd, gradually the incubator function will cause more rain to fall, and the pool will once again begin to fill.
+Gradually, the equilibrium of prey/predator emerges, where everyone gets what they individually need.
+The herd receives low energy / low yield slow but steady food, and the predators get their highly concentrated hits.
+As long as the predators don’t scare the herd so severely that they induce a stampede, everybody who is not dead is happy.
+If the predators go too far, they will cause a stampede.
+Everybody in sight gets trampled, exhausted and terrified…interestingly, the pool is not mobile.
+So, while the pool may have been depleted due to overdrinking by the herd, gradually, the incubator function will cause more rain to fall, and the pool will again begin to fill.
 The stampede will become a hard-wired memory in the herd, and many will refuse to return…but some who’ve been through it all before will return early and get lots of free drinks.
 The mesocosm of sun, clouds, rain, pool, herds and predators is – “a market.”

-For a clear “spin-free” answer, try entering the following query into Google …
+For a clear “spin-free” answer, enter the following query into Google …

 “neither admitted nor denied” OR “admit or deny” settled